-Our Committee will have access to safeguarding training and our Named member of the Committee for Safeguarding will also undertake additional safeguarding awareness training at least every three years.
+Our Committee will have access to safeguarding training and our named member of the Committee for Safeguarding will also undertake additional safeguarding awareness training at least every three years.
 They will also be advised to undertake additional training to support their employers' role in Handling Allegations against adults who work with children and young people, including our staff and volunteers.

-Our safeguarding arrangements are reported on an annual basis to our Management Committee and our Safeguarding policy is reviewed annually, in order to keep it updated in line with local and national guidance/legislation.
+Our safeguarding arrangements are reported on an annual basis to the OOSC Committee and our Safeguarding policy is reviewed annually, in order to keep it updated in line with local and national guidance/legislation.

-We include our Safeguarding Policy in St Joseph's Pre-school's enrolment pack, and a copy of this policy is on the parents' notice board and on the Pre-school's page of St Joseph's Catholic Primary School's website14.
+We include our Safeguarding Policy on the Out of School Club's page of St Joseph's Catholic Primary School's website.
 In addition, every August parents of children who are due to attend the setting are sent an electronic copy prior to the start of the Autumn term.
 We are also able to arrange for our policy to be made available to parents whose first language is not English, on request.